WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 	protected async override void OnLaunched(LaunchActivatedEventArgs args)
 	````

-1. Add the following two lines of code to request a notification channel and register it with your Mobile Services app
+1. Add the following lines of code to request a notification channel and register it with your Mobile Services app

 	````C#
 	var ch = await PushNotificationChannelManager.CreatePushNotificationChannelForApplicationAsync();